 How long does the polygraph exam take?

 A typical polygraph examination will include a pre-test interview phase, a chart collection phase and a test data analysis phase.
-The polygraph process will generally last 60 to 90 minutes from beginning to end.
+The polygraph process will generally last 60 to 90 minutes from beginning to end for a private test.
+Pre-employment exams take two hours.
 The actual polygraph test is quick but we do not like to rush our clients.
 This is an important test for you.

 jne polygraph are polygraphs accurate in San Diego